apache/flink/docs/dev/table/connectors/upsert-kafka.md

 reading back as a source.
 Therefore, the upsert-kafka connector achieves idempotent writes just like the [HBase sink]({{ site.baseurl }}/dev/table/connectors/hbase.html).

+### Per-partition-watermark Source

+Flink supports to emit per-partition-watermark for Upsert Kafka.
+Using this feature, watermarks are generated inside the Kafka consumer.
+The per-partition-watermark are merged in the same way as watermarks are merged on stream shuffles.
+The output watermark of the source is determined by the minimum watermark among the partitions it reads.
+If some partitions in the topics are idle, the output watermark will not advance.
+You can alleviate this problem by setting appropriate [idelness timeouts]({{ site.baseurl }}/dev/event_timestamps_watermarks.html#dealing-with-idle-sources).

+Please refer to [Kafka DataStream Connector documentation]({% link dev/connectors/kafka.md %}#kafka-consumers-and-timestamp-extractionwatermark-emission) for more details.

 Data Type Mapping
 ----------------